How a plan to save Kenya's rhino left 11 dead in historic blunder - Journal du Cameroun

 There, the rhino drank borehole water so salty that it corroded a metal grill around the pump valve, and no other wildlife would come near it, said Dr Benson Kibore, head of Kenya’s Union of Veterinary Practitioners.

 The saline water made the animals only thirstier, pushing them to drink more, drawing water out of their body tissue, thickening and slowing their blood.
-They were “dessicated”, said Kibore.
+They were “desiccated”, said Kibore.

 A rhino named Bolt was the first to die, and the others soon followed.
 The last, Jack, was so weakened he could not fend off a lion attack that left him wobbling and alone, with huge gashes in his side before he succumbed days later.